barnobarno666/codeforces/README.md

 # codeforces
-  code i wrote  way back
+  code i wrote  way back, i left being a noob so most of this codes are either garbage or unsolved